-RoboCup RoboCup Changes and Comments RC-4.2.4.1: Color Markers Color markers should be designed as follows: • Above 30cm and below 60cm, color markers must be present and visible from all sides. • A color marker can be any shape. • The height and width of a color marker must be greater than or equal to 10 cm in any direction. • The marker color must be one of the two predetermined official colors.
+RoboCup RoboCup Changes and Comments RC-4.2.4.1: Colour Markers Colour markers should be designed as follows: • Above 30cm and below 60cm, color markers must be present and visible from all sides. • A color marker can be any shape. • The height and width of a color marker must be greater than or equal to 10 cm in any direction. • The marker color must be one of the two predetermined official colors.
 The official colors are magenta and cyan.
 Please use the colors defined by the RAL codes in the competition rule 4.
 It is the responsibility of team leaders to obtain samples of marker colors and to ensure that their team color markers are as close as possible to the official colors.
-The Middle Size League Technical Committee may request to build new color markers on site, if the team's color markers do not sufficiently comply with the official colors. • Every team must provide the markers in each team color and attach one of them prior to each game. • See also Competition-rules 4, for color examples.
-RC-4.2.4.2: A number marking should be designed as follows: Number Markers • Each robot must carry a number (consisting of two digits at most), in black digits of height no smaller than 8 cm. • The number will be fixed on the color markers and must at least be visible from all four major sides (front, back, left and right) of the robot. • The number 1 is reserved for goal keepers. • The number marking must be easily visible for the referee, other humans and robots from all sides.
+The Middle Size League Technical Committee may request to build new color markers on site, if the team's color markers do not sufficiently comply with the official colors. • Every team must provide the markers in each team color and attach one of them prior to each game. • See also COMPETITION RULE 4 for colour examples.
+RC-4.2.4.2: A number marking should be designed as follows: Number Markers • Each robot must carry a number (consisting of two digits at most), in black digits of height no smaller than 8 cm. • The number will be fixed on the color markers and must at least be visible from all four major sides (front, back, left and right) of the robot. • The number 1 is reserved for goal keepers. • The number marking must be easily visible for the referee, other humans and robots from all sides. • The number markers of the robots will be checked before the tournament by the TC.
+If the markers do not comply with the above rules, the team will be requested to build new number markers on site.